agda/cubical/README.md

 A basic experimental library for Cubical Agda
 =============================================

-At the moment (2018-10-16) this requires the hits-transp branch of
+This library compiles with the master branch of Agda:
-Agda:

 ```
 git clone https://github.com/agda/agda
 cd agda
-git checkout hits-transp
 cabal install
 ```

-The type theory is a variation of the "CCHM" cubical type theory of:
+The type theory that it implements is a variation of the cubical type theory of:

 [Cubical Type Theory: a constructive interpretation of the univalence axiom](https://arxiv.org/abs/1611.02108) - Cyril Cohen, Thierry